The Internet’s Unkillable App

 Extremely long story short: Rome fell.
 The newsletter didn’t.

-How did the unpretentious and simple newsletter outlive empires and technological transformation, not only displaying the survivability of the tardigrade but somehow becoming the cool new thing without much reinvention at all?
+How did the unpretentious and simple newsletter outlive empires and technological transformation, not only displaying the survivability of the tardigrade but also somehow becoming the cool new thing without much reinvention at all?

 The typically digestible length, coupled with the simple, minimalist format—an easily shareable, single page of content written on papyrus, pecked out on a typewriter, or thumbed on an iPhone—helps explain the longevity.
 But the solid fuel-thruster that rocketed the newsletter format to the edge of the atmosphere during the decades since your 14.4K modem first connected to the web, and that has pushed it into the stratosphere in 2021, is the newsletter’s inseparability from its ancient-by-internet-standards delivery mechanism: email.